-The capital city of Republic of North Macedonia
+The capital of the Republic of North Macedonia

 Skopje is a city that never stops breathing in the urban, modern, traditional and cultural rhythm.
-It is a city offering much for all types of tourists, and really Macedonia into a one cohesive, dynamic, and comprised blend.
+It is a lively destination that offers a variety of activities for all types of tourists, satisfying anyone’s personal taste and style.

-The Macedonian experience discovered through the magic of Skopje is something you will take away with you, and something you are about to talk about for year ahead.
+The North Macedonian experience discovered through the magic of Skopje is something you will take with you and talk about for years ahead.

-A city so eclectic and amazingly entertaining, offering travelers and citizens alike a place where culture, tradition and modern mix into a perfect, unforgettable blend.
+A city so diverse, vibrant and spectacularly entertaining, offering to travelers and citizens alike, a place where culture, tradition and contemporary come together in a perfect, remarkable blend.

 Food & Drink